yo-ch/Inazuma/README.md

 ~airing [options]
     Displays the countdowns for anime in the airing list.

-    Options:      -a <anilist anime url> : Adds the given anime to the airing list.
+    Options:       a <anilist anime url> : Adds the given anime to the airing list.
-                  -r <name in list>      : Removes the anime from the airing list.
+                   r <name in list>      : Removes the anime from the airing list.
-                  -c                     : Clears the airing list.
+                   c                     : Clears the airing list.

 ~anilist <anime name>
     Displays an anime's data, pulled from Anilist.